ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 ![Styles](/docs/assets/projects/styles.png)

-“Ingested” stylesheets are those that were part of the source document imported into Manifold (with some modification) during the text ingestion.
-We do not recommend you modify ingested stylesheets on the platform: if you happen to reingest the text, any changes you have made will be overridden by the reingest process.
+“Ingested” stylesheets are those that were part of the source document imported into Manifold.
+“User” stylesheets are those that have been created by a user after the initial ingestion.

+If you need to adjust the styling of certain elements in a text, we suggest you add a new stylesheet to the project instead of modifying one that the system brought in with the text: if you ever need to reingest the text in question, any changes you have made to those stylesheets that were brought in with the text will be overridden by the reingest process, while added stylesheets will persist unaffected by that process.
-“User” stylesheets are those that have been created by a user after the initial ingestion and will not be overridden by a text reingestion.

-To override styles in the source document, create a new stylesheet and move it to the bottom of the list by clicking the `Add a New Stylesheet` button.
-You'll be taken to a new screen that is split into three sections: `Name`, `Source Styles`, and `Validated Styles`.
+To override styles in the source document, create a new stylesheet and move it to the bottom of the list by clicking the two horizontal grab bars.
+You can use those to drag and drop your new sheet or reorder existing ones.

+When you create a new stylesheet, you'll be taken to a screen that is split into three sections: `Name`, `Source Styles`, and `Validated Styles`.
 As a user you will only be able to modify the first two fields.

 - **Name**.
 A field to document the name of your stylesheet.
 We suggest something brief but descriptive of its purpose (e.g., Blockquote Spacing).
 - **Source Styles**.
 The pane where you can add style rules to the various classes that make up your text.
 Rules should be in keeping with CSS standards.
 - **Validated Styles**.
 After you save your stylesheet, this pane will populate with the translation of your rules specific to the platform.
 This output is read-only and cannot be modified by a user.

-Also available after your rules have been saved is the Text Sections dropdown.
+After your style rules have been saved the Text Sections dropdown will become available.
 This dropdown allows a user to assign the new stylesheet to either the entire text—by clicking `Add All`—or by selecting individual sections from the dropdown.
 Selected sections appear below and can be deselected by clicking the `x` beside their names.
 Only those sections selected will have the new stylesheet applied to them.
 Thus it is possible assign style adjustments to specific parts of a text that was uploaded using the [Manifest ingestion method](/docs/projects/preparing/index.html#manifest).

 ![Added Stylesheet](/docs/assets/projects/added-stylesheet.png)